(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - While the oven preheats, bring a pot of water to a boil (if boiling the bagels).

-- While the water is heating, mix together all of the bagel ingredients in a medium sized bowl.
+- While the water and oven are heating up, mix together all of the bagel ingredients in a medium sized bowl.
 Mix until the dough begins to take the shape of a ball.
 If the dough is too sticky, add more flour.
 If it’s too dry, add more yogurt.

 - Once the dough is mixed, add it to a lightly floured surface.
 Split the dough into 2 evenly sized pieces.